 - Live shopping brings authenticity to product sales.
 Any product can be nicely photoshopped but when presented live, there’s a lower chance of having fake advertising selling you products you don’t want.

 - It’s social and human: live shopping brings humans back into the retail equation.
 In the past, shopping at a mom and pop store was a human experience.
 So was the department store.
 You shopped with someone you knew and trusted.
-The commercial revolution of the 1970’s transformed the store associate into a mere automaton that needs to sell, sell, sell.
+The commercial revolution of the 1970’s transformed the store associate into a mere robot that needs to sell, sell, sell.
 Ecommerce removed humans almost entirely from the equation.
 Live shopping brings us back to the human to human way of doing business, but at scale.

 I believe live shopping is THE biggest change in retail in the past 80 years, probably even bigger than the ecommerce was.
 What live shopping brings is a fresh, social experience to shopping online shopping.
 It’s connecting people all over the world with products from anywhere in the world.